manuelseeger/sc2-ai-coach/README.md

 Note on cost: Long conversations can cost up to one dollar ($1.00) in OpenAI API usage.
 AICoach will not incur API costs until one of the wake events is triggered - see below.

+If you just want a database with your replays you can skip this step or do it later.

 ### Build and deploy assistant

 ```sh